 Remembering to put a new ring in on time might be hard.
 And some people get side effects that bother them (but they usually go away in a few months).

-You have to change NuvaRing on time.
+You have to stay on schedule.

 There can be negative side effects.